BradHutchings/Mmojo-Server-v2/instructions/500-Build-gguf_models.md

 - The script needs to add the model to the model map after copying.
 That will let us use the model in packaging.

 ---
+### Before You Get Started
+Before you can clone Hugging Face Repos and convert them into .gguf models, you need to have the llama.cpp Github repo cloned.
+That's in this step: [401.
+Prepare to Build](401-Prepare-to-Build.md).

+---
 ### Mistal AI's Ministral 3 3B Reasoning 2512
 This works because it is BF16 weights.
 The instruct versions of Ministral have quantized FP8 weights that llama.cpp maintainer says they probably won't support.
 ```